Protecting our wildlife

 Cannot be used for longer than 35 days without reassessment

-This means actively searching for and safely disposing of dead rodents found to reduce the risk to pets and wildlife.
+This means actively searching for and safely disposing of dead rodents to reduce the risk to pets and wildlife.

 Which products are affected?

-These changes apply to all second-generation rodent bait products containing the following active ingredients:
+These changes apply to all second-generation rodent bait products containing the following active ingredients: Brodifacoum, Bromadiolone, Difenacoum, Difethialone and Flocoumafen.

 Why this matters